Which Curriculum is Best for Nursery Schooling?

 4. Observation and Engagement

-• Are children encouraged to think, explore and make decisions?
+Are children encouraged to think, explore and make decisions?

-• Do they appear confident, happy and engaged in their activities?
+Do they appear confident, happy and engaged in their activities?

-Experiencing the Nursery for Yourself
+Experience the Nursery School for Yourself

-• STEM Play sessions allow parents to witness children exploring, problem solving, and collaborating in real time.
+STEM Play sessions allow parents to witness children exploring, problem solving, and collaborating in real time.

-• Stay & Play sessions, parent workshops, open days, or classroom observations provide further insights into the nursery’s pace, atmosphere, and ethos.
+Stay & Play sessions, parent workshops, open days, or classroom observations provide further insights into the nursery’s pace, atmosphere, and ethos.

 Curriculum vs Implementation: Real-World Examples

-Take the EYFS curriculum:
+Take the Early Year’s Foundation Stage (EYFS) curriculum:

 Other educational approaches such as Montessori, Reggio Emilia, Waldorf also vary greatly depending on teacher skill, resources and time allocation.
 The underlying principle is clear: it’s not the curriculum itself, but how it’s delivered.
 That is why we are created our own educational approach The Inspire Philosophy.